Gambling and online casinos in the Republic of Congo

 The Republic of Congo is a country with a growing economy, developing tourism and sustainable financial flows, where gambling is a legal activity.

-The state sees gambling as a source of tax revenues, investment and new jobs,
+The state sees gambling as a source of tax revenue, investment and new jobs, and international operators are showing interest in Congo's digital and tourism potential.

 Historical context